durjoydutta/TaskWiz/README.md

 # TaskWiz ✨

-TaskWiz is a sleek and intuitive To-Do list application built with React.
+TaskWiz is a mobile-first sleek and intuitive To-Do list application built with React.
 Manage your daily tasks with ease through a modern, responsive interface.

 ## Features 🚀